MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 Use "/tell <bot username> start" to start the game.
 Don't forget to add your username in botowners INI setting if you want it to obey.
-Edit the provided configuration files to customize the words and the owners.
+Edit the provided configuration files to customize the words and the bot owners.
+If it doesn't respond to bot owners, read the "Detecting chat messages" section.

 ==========================
  Using the Remote Control